-ST. PAUL, Minnesota — A Minnesota man convicted of unintentionally killing his wife and dumping her body in the Mississippi River was sentenced Monday to 27 years in prison.
+ST. PAUL, Minnesota — A St. Paul man convicted of killing his wife and dumping her body in the Mississippi River is appealing his conviction and sentence.

-A Ramsey County jury convicted Trevino of second-degree unintentional murder in October.
-He was acquitted of second-degree intentional murder, which carries a longer prison sentence.
+A jury convicted Trevino last October of second-degree unintentional murder and acquitted him of second-degree intentional murder, meaning jurors didn't believe he planned the murder.

-Prosecutors maintained that Trevino killed Kira Steger because she was having an affair with a male co-worker and wanted a divorce while Trevino wanted to save their marriage.
-She was last seen alive in public on a date night with Trevino at the Mall of America in Bloomington on Feb.
-21. Her body was recovered from the Mississippi River on May 8.
+Steger, who grew up near Wausau, Wisconsin, was last seen alive in public on a date night with Trevino at the Mall of America last Feb.
+21. Her body was recovered from the Mississippi in May.

 Information from: Star Tribune, http://www.startribune.com